coverclock/com-diag-grandote/README.md

 from the Hayloft code base.
 The Google Test programs use a thin helper layer from yet another project, Lariat.

-To use Grandote you need to also install Diminuto, Lariat, and Google Test (but NOT Desperadito, Desperado, or Hayloft).
+To use Grandote you need to also install Diminuto, Lariat, and Google Test.
+This is easier than it sounds.
+I had issues getting the Google Test unittest program to link under Ubuntu 14.04 and the problem defied my ability to fix it; I ran the same build on Ubuntu 16.04 and had one tiny dependency issue that was easily remedied.

+Grandote, Desperado, Desperadito, Hayloft, Lariat, and Diminuto were all written by me, are the intellectual property of the Digital Aggregates Corporation, and are licensed on one FSF GNU license or another.

-I have written tens if not hundreds of thousands of lines of C++ for embedded products, mostly during my years at Bell Labs and its various spinoffs.
+I have written tens if not hundreds of thousands of lines of C++ for embedded products, mostly during my years at Bell Labs and its various spinoffs, under a variety of operating systems including Linux and VxWorks.
 At one time I was a strong advocate for the use of C++ in embedded products.
-But over the years, I have seen a decline in the use of C++ for such work, and an increase in the use of C for the systems layer, and languages like Python, Java, and even JavaScript in the application layer.
-I can't argue with the economics of that: you can hire less expensive developers for those other langauges.
+But over the years, I have seen a decline in the use of C++ for such work, and an increase in the use of C for the systems layer, and languages like Python, Java, and even JavaScript for the application layer.
+I can't argue with the economics of that: you can hire less expensive developers for those other languages, and writing in those languages is more productive than in C++.
 As a consequence of dealing with mixed language product development, I've done my share of coding in Python and Java, and have even hacked JavaScript.
 Meanwhile, C++ has evolved into a language so complex that my clients can't afford - or can't find - developers with that skill set and that level of expertise.

 But perhaps my interest in Grandote means I'm not ready to give up on C++ quite yet.